feedhenry/fhc-studio/README.md

 * After making changes to any templates, run 'jake ct' to compile the templates.
 * modules which extend commandline, for example fhc, run, jake should be installed globally (use -g option with npm).
 Example : npm install fhc -g
-* consider using [run.js](https://github.com/DTrejo/run.js) : you won't have to restart server after changing the code.
+* consider using [nodemon](https://github.com/remy/nodemon) : you won't have to restart server after changing the code.
-* //TODO: At present, the DustJS module needs to have this line removed to work with node 0.6:
-lib/server.js:6 require.paths.unshift(path.join(__dirname, '..'));

 ## Important Resources & Reading